Connected Home Devices

 For example, a smart thermostat can do more than adjust your home's temperature.
 It can also alert you to a sudden rise in temperature that could indicate a fire.
 It may also help you set minimum temperature monitoring to avoid frozen, broken pipes during a winter vacation, while adjusting temperatures to save you money.
 This is just scratching the surface of what's possible.

 Some households may be hesitant to buy smart home devices because they seem too complicated or lack security.
 It is important to keep everything updated to the latest software version, use security best practices for your internet router and all connected devices, and avoid buying from brands that don't employ strong, modern security techniques.
 If you follow a strategy that puts safety and security first, you'll likely stand up just fine to hackers and other bad actors.

-Smart Home Devices to Protect Your Home
+Connected Home Devices to Protect Your Home

-The best smart home devices keep hackers at bay while giving you powerful tools to monitor and control various parts of your home.
+The best connected home devices keep hackers at bay while giving you powerful tools to monitor and control various parts of your home.
 Here's a look at some devices that can add safety and security for your family and your property.
 You might even avoid a disaster or qualify for an insurance discount, depending on which devices you add.